Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Electromagnetism.md

 - Two pipes, one copper, one plastic.
 - Green 'iron filing' paper
 - 'Stripey' magnet for use with green paper
-- Selection of coin magnets (don't get more than a couple out an once).
+- Selection of coin magnets (don't get more than a couple out at once).

 #### Motors etc.
 - Motor